 The Magic of Dead Things

-Evoking the world of the modern biographer, four dissimilar writers delve into the lives of Elinor Wylie and the poet's cast of lovers and frenemies.
+Evoking the world of the modern biographer, four wildly different writers delve into the lives of Elinor Wylie and the poet's cast of lovers and frenemies.
 As the writers gradually succumb to the influence of the subjects, their paths intersect, boundaries shift between past and present, and they are forced to untangle Wylie's life from their own.
 People obsess over the lives of others to figure out their own, but sometimes biographers do so at their own peril.

 "We lack the courage to be where we are: